khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 Sorry, no. Terminal Emulator for Android does not help you root or hack your phone.

-### How can I Root or Hack my phone?
+### How can I root or hack my phone?

-I don't know.
+I don't know how to do that.
+I use "developer" edition Android phones that don't need to be rooted, and I don't have any interest in hacking phones.
 Maybe ask on an enthusiast web site like http://forum.xda-developers.com/

 ### Is Terminal Emulator for Android useful on an ordinary phone, that hasn't been rooted?